Skip to content

 ZKP Auth does not encrypt or authenticate the network channel.
 Deploy behind HTTPS.
 Without TLS:

-• An attacker can capture and replay challenges (the TTL still protects against stale replays, but a MITM can relay a live challenge).
+• An attacker can capture and relay challenges (the TTL still protects against stale replays, but a MITM can relay a live challenge).

 • The public key sent at registration is visible in plaintext.